-The NISE Network is a national community of researchers and informal science educators dedicated to fostering public awareness, engagement, and understanding of nanoscale science, engineering, and technology.
-Nisenet.org is an online digital library of public nano educational products and tools designed for educators and scientists.
+The National Informal STEM Education Network (NISE Network) is a national community of informal educators and scientists dedicated to fostering public awareness, engagement, and understanding of current science, technology, engineering, and math (STEM).
+Nisenet.org is an online digital library of public educational products and tools designed for educators and scientists.

 Applications for free physical 2017 Explore Science: Earth & Space toolkits of hands-on activities due November 4, 2016

 The National Informal STEM Education Network (NISE Net) is pleased to offer 250 free Explore Science: Earth & Space 2017 toolkits to new and existing eligible partners in the US.
 In collaboration with NASA, the NISE Network has assembled a new set of engaging, hands-on Earth and space science experiences with connections to science, technology, and society.
 In addition to the physical toolkits, all digital materials will be available online for free download in February 2017.

 Welcome to the monthly e-newsletter for the National Informal STEM Education (NISE) Network and community.

 - Community News: Apply Now!
 Explore Science: Earth & Space toolkit applications due November 4th, Don't forget to complete your Building wiht Biology final report, Museums & Community Partnerships projects implemented, ChemAttitudes: Project designed to stimulate interest, sense of relevance, and self-efficacy about chemistry among public audiences, NISE Network transitions to a new regional hub structure

 - Upcoming Events: National Chemistry Week taking place October 16 - 22, 2016

 - Partner Highlights: Children's Museum of Eau Claire's "Science Troupe" visits Science Museum of Minnesota!, Building with Biology at Port Discovery Children's Museum: Purposeful play and learning through meaningful science experiences